 To eliminate the deadlock, we can simply kill one or more processes.
 For this, we use two methods:

-Abort one deadlocked process at a time, until deadlock cycle is eliminated from the system.
-Due to this method, there may be considerable overhead, because after aborting each process, we have to run deadlock detection algorithm to check whether any processes are still deadlocked.
+- Abort one process at a time until the deadlock is eliminated: Abort one deadlocked process at a time, until the deadlock cycle is eliminated from the system.
+Due to this method, there may be considerable overhead, because, after aborting each process, we have to run a deadlock detection algorithm to check whether any processes are still deadlocked.

 To eliminate deadlocks using resource preemption, we preempt some resources from processes and give those resources to other processes.
 This method will raise three issues –